Arial-Z/Romaji-Renamer/README.md

 ```

 ### Step 4 - Configure PMM
-  - Within your (PMM) config.yml add the following metadata_path, it should look like this and use the default filepath:
+  - Within your (PMM) config.yml add the following metadata_path, it should look like this with the default filepath:
 ```
   Animes:
     metadata_path: